Hacker Time

-Hacker Time is a British children's sketch comedy talk show, broadcast by CBBC, starring Hacker T. Dog, a character from Scoop.
+Hacker Time is a British children's sketch comedy talk show, broadcast by CBBC, starring Hacker T Dog.
 In each episode, Hacker interviews a celebrity, and plays games and the show also includes recurring segments, such as sketches.
 Six series of the show were produced, which were aired from 2011 to 2016.

 Production

+Series 1 of Hacker Time was filmed in 2011 at BBC Television Centre in studio TC9, which was decommissioned shortly after production finished.
+Subsequent series were filmed at MediaCityUK.

 In December 2014 it was announced that there would be a fifth series, consisting of ten episodes.
 It started on 27 July 2015 at 9:00am.

-In 2017, it was confirmed that the show would not be returning for a seventh series that year.
+The final episode aired on 19 August 2016.
+In 2017, it was confirmed that the show had been cancelled and would not return for a seventh series that year.
+Reruns stopped airing in 2018 and the show has not been available on BBC iPlayer since then.